- Math Circle Diaries, Year 1: A Complete Curriculum

 For students who want to know more about the world of extracurricular mathematics.
 Potential students should be ready to explore, learn, and work on challenging problems.
 This class is open to Junior Circle graduates and to new students.

-For students of grades 6-8 who are familiar with the First Year topics or are ready to put in extra work of catching up with our First Year program.
+For students of grades 7-8 who are familiar with the Circle 1 topics or are ready to put in extra work to catch up with our program.